selimertoker/play-rs/README.md

 # play-rs
-this can play videos in terminal using ascii characters to represent pixels. also supports do 8bit or 24bit color uses ffmpeg-next crate
+Play videos in terminal

+Uses ASCII characters to represent pixels. or uses ANSI codes to do display 8bit or 24bit color

+Uses ffmpeg-next crate